idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **QA > Consistency checks > Translation consistency check** = Check for segment pairs that have the same source segment, but have a differing target segment translations.

 **QA > Consistency checks > Fragments consistency check (Memory)** = Check for segment pairs that do not have terms consistent with entries in your translation memories.
+Note: The TM used for this check should be a termbase (storing only Fragments, not Segments).

 **QA > Consistency checks > Terms consistency check (Glossary)** = Check for segment pairs that do not have terms consistent with entries in your glossaries.
 This prompts you to select the glossaries.